ABOUT US

 With the help of contributors from several countries, the Secular Buddhist Network (SBN) website was launched in October 2019 as an interactive space where secular dharma practitioners and those who are curious about a secular approach to Buddhism can share perspectives, initiatives, and practices.
 Our goal was and is to foster dialogue and the critical examination of issues related to secular dharma, while strengthening the bonds of community among secular Buddhists.

 In 2021, SBN's first online groups were formed: a monthly discussion group and a weekly meditation group.
-As more people became involved in SBN, other groups subsequently formed, including a reading group, an Aging as a Spiritual Practice sangha, the Secular Dharma and Political Activism group, the Secular Buddhism Meets Western Psychology group, and the Secular Buddhist Zen Pub.
+As more people became involved in SBN, other groups subsequently formed, including a reading group, an Aging as a Spiritual Practice sangha, the Secular Dharma and Political Activism group, the Secular Buddhism Meets Western Psychology group, the Secular Buddhist Zen Pub, and an Exploring Secularism group.
 Each of these groups functions autonomously and is peer-led.

 In Fall 2024, SBN representatives began to discuss a merger with the Secular Buddhist Association, which had been established in 2011 and has played a key role in the development of secular Buddhism as a distinct trend within Buddhism.
 The merger process was completed in February 2025, with the election of new officers and members of the SBN Board of Directors.